2002 Liga Perdana 1

 The 2002 Liga Perdana 1 season is the fifth season of Liga Perdana 1.
 A total of 14 teams participated in the season.

 The season kicked off on January 19, 2002.
 Perak dominated the season and ended up winning the title.
 Perak's Muhamad Khalid Jamlus was the season's top goalscorer with 17 goals.

-A plus point was the surprisingly strong finish of club side Johor FC.
-At this time, the Football Association of Malaysia were trying to promote clubs as the future of Malaysian football.
+Johor FC finished the season strongly, attracting attention as one of the club sides competing in the league.
+During this period, the Football Association of Malaysia was promoting the development of club-based teams as part of its long-term plans for Malaysian football.

 Teams

 A total of 14 teams will participate in the 2002 Liga Perdana 1 season.